vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 ## Supported Component Matrix

-The validated Bill of Materials that can be used to install Tanzu Kubernetes Grid on your vSphere with NSX-T environment is as follows:
+The validated Bill of Materials that can be used to install Tanzu Kubernetes Grid on your vSphere with NSX environment is as follows:

 |**Software Components**|**Version**|
 | --- | --- |